 Your bill would be prorated based on the last billed day you were in the residence halls.
-This would result in your bill for the Spring semester being reduced for both Room and the Meal Plan to reflect the reduced amount of time on campus.
+This would result in your bill for the semester being reduced for both Room and the Meal Plan to reflect the reduced amount of time on campus.

 Our costs per credit hour are the same for on-site and online classes; however, we will not be charging a distance education fee for any online classes.
 Instruction costs are the same for commuter and residential students.
 For any residential students who would need to go home early, we will do the conversion and then refund for room and board per diem.
 There will be no cancellation fee for dorm contracts.

 Because rooms in Park Hall will be utilized for potential isolation space, residential capacity will be reduced.
 All remaining residence hall rooms will be set up for double occupancy, so you will have one roommate, no more or less, unless you have an approved accommodation for a single.
 The only single occupancy rooms will be medical singles.

 Deep cleaning of residence halls will be done twice a day.
 All contact surfaces, such as door knobs, handrails, elevator buttons, and light switches, will be cleaned multiple times each day.
 Residence hall bathrooms will be cleaned 4 to 6 times per day depending on building occupancy.
 Residence hall students will be responsible for cleaning their own dorm spaces; basic cleaning supplies can be provided.
 Disinfecting wipes will be available for wiping down common spaces and other frequently used items.
 All are encouraged to ensure surfaces are disinfected between use.